YongjunChen93/Caffe-TPS-Spatial-Transform-Related/README.md

 # Spatial Transformer Networks with TPS transformation in Caffe

-This code implemented the hot-off-the-press-paper [Spatial Transformer Network](http://arxiv.org/abs/1506.02025)in one of the most popular deep learning frameworks -- [Caffe](http://caffe.berkeleyvision.org/).
+This code implemented the hot-off-the-press-paper [Spatial Transformer Network](http://arxiv.org/abs/1506.02025) in one of the most popular deep learning frameworks -- [Caffe](http://caffe.berkeleyvision.org/).
 This code implemented the Spatial Transformer Network with TPS transformation.

 ## Oragnization of the code